-Top 10 Screvi Features You Should Be Using in 2026
+The Screvi Features You Should Be Using in 2026

 I read a lot, and for years I had nothing to show for it.
 Highlights scattered across a Kindle, a few notebooks, and three different apps, all collecting dust.

 Screvi is the fix: one place that collects every highlight and actually helps you use it.
-Here are the ten features that do the heavy lifting.
+Here are the features that do the heavy lifting.

-1. Daily Review with spaced repetition
+2. Daily Review with spaced repetition

-This is the feature that changed how I read.
 Screvi resurfaces your highlights on a spaced-repetition schedule, Anki-style, so the ideas worth keeping come back right before you'd forget them.

 You stay in control of each one: see it more often, less often, or never again.
 Review in the app, swipe through them on mobile, or get them by email.
 There's even an iOS widget that nudges you when a review is ready.
+Turn on review reminders in Preferences so a daily nudge keeps the habit going.

-2. AI semantic search
+3. AI semantic search

 Keyword search fails the moment you forget the exact words.
 Semantic search doesn't.